7-Eleven: History

-In 1927, Southland Ice Company employee John Jefferson Green began selling ice, then he started selling eggs, milk, and bread from one of 16 ice house storefronts in Dallas, with permission from one of Southland's founding directors, Joe C. Thompson Sr. Although small grocery stores and general merchandisers were available, Thompson theorized that selling products such as bread and milk in convenience stores would reduce the need for customers to travel long distances for basic items.
+In 1927, a Southland Ice Company employee named John Jefferson Green began selling ice.
+He subsequently began to sell eggs, milk, and bread from 16 ice house storefronts in Dallas, with permission from one of Southland's founding directors, Joe C. Thompson Sr. Although small grocery stores and general merchandisers were available, Thompson theorized that selling products such as bread and milk in convenience stores would reduce the need for customers to travel long distances for basic items.
 Thompson eventually bought the Southland Ice Company and turned it into the Southland Corporation, which oversaw several locations in the Dallas area.

-In 1928, a manager named Jenna Lira brought a totem pole as a souvenir from Alaska and placed it in front of her store.
+In 1928, a manager named Jenna Lira brought a totem pole from Alaska and placed it in front of her store.
 The pole served as a marketing tool for the company, as it attracted a great deal of attention.
 Soon, executives added totem poles in front of every store and eventually adopted an Alaska Native-inspired theme for their stores.
 Later on, the stores began operating under the name "Tote'm Stores".
 In the same year, the company began constructing filling stations in some of its Dallas locations as an experiment.
 Joe Thompson also provided a distinct characteristic to the company's stores, training the staff so that people would receive the same quality and service in every store.
 Southland also started to have a uniform for its ice station service boys.
-This became the major factor in the company's success as a retail convenience store.

 In 1931, the Great Depression affected the company, sending it toward bankruptcy.
 Nevertheless, the company continued its operations through re-organization and receivership.
 A Dallas banker, W. W. Overton Jr., also helped to revive the company's finances by selling the company's bonds for seven cents on the dollar.
 This brought the company's ownership under the control of a board of directors.

 In 1946, in an effort to continue the company's post-war recovery, the name of the franchise was changed to 7-Eleven to reflect the stores' new hours of operation (7 am to 11 pm), which were unprecedented at the time.
 In 1963, 7-Eleven experimented with a 24-hour schedule in Austin, Texas, after an Austin store stayed open all night to satisfy customer demand.
 Later on, 24-hour stores were established in Fort Worth and Dallas, Texas, as well as Las Vegas, Nevada.
-In 1971, Southland acquired convenience stores of the former Pak-A-Sak chain owned by Graham Allen Penniman Sr. (1903–1985), of Shreveport, Louisiana.
+In 1971, Southland acquired convenience stores of the former Pak-A-Sak chain owned by Graham Allen Penniman Sr., of Shreveport, Louisiana.

-With the purchase in 1963 of 126 Speedee Mart (all already open 7–11) franchised convenience stores in California, the company entered the franchise business.
+With the purchase in 1963 of 126 Speedee Mart franchised convenience stores in California (all already open 7–11), the company entered the franchise business.
 The company signed its first area licensing agreement in 1968 with Garb-Ko, Inc. of Saginaw, Michigan, which became the first U.S. domestic area 7-Eleven licensee.